meryemmh/Auto-Complete/README.md

 # Autocomplete Component

-This Autocomplete component is designed using React v18.20.2, MUI Base UI v5.15.20, and Tailwind CSS v3.4.4.
-It enables users to choose an option from a dynamically filtered list as they type.
+This project contains an Autocomplete component developed with React v18.20.2, MUI Base UI v5.15.20, and Tailwind CSS v3.4.4, allowing real-time search for universities.

+## Features
+  - Real-time university search using an API.
+  - Input debouncing for improved performance.
+  - Dropdown list display with matching results.
+  - Selection of a university to automatically fill the search field.

-## Installation
+## Installation & Usage

 1. Clone the repository:
     ```sh